risujana24-cyber/32_SujanaRijal_ncmt_web_technology/Assignment/Chapter 3.md

 menu, rather than making the menu instantly accessible and self-explanatory.

 The desire for a clean, minimalist look often drives designers to hide elements.
 This approach ignores the KISS principle's focus on functionality.
-The Problem: The design sacrifices clear, robust functionality for a appearance.While this approach is common and sometimes necessary on mobile screens
+The Problem: The design sacrifices clear, robust functionality for a appearance.While this approach is common and sometimes necessary on mobile screens.

 The KISS Violation: The simple solution would be to display the navigation links permanently.
 The complex solution involves a hidden menu that requires an extra interaction (a click) to access, adding a barrier between the user and their goal. where space is limited, it is counterproductive on a desktop where ample space is available.